Ana Gallum

-Ana Gallum, also referred to as Nansi Wiggins (circa 1755 - 1840), was a Senegalese woman, who was enslaved in Florida, eventually becoming a slave owning planter herself.
+Ana Gallum (circa 1755 – 1840), also referred to as Nansi Wiggins, was a Senegalese woman who was enslaved in Florida, eventually becoming an enslaving planter herself.

 She was kidnapped from her homeland and brought to the Americas as a bondsperson.
-The beginning of her story is similar to millions of other Africans who fell victim to the Transatlantic Slave Trade and were subjected to the middle passage.
+The beginning of her story is similar to millions of other Africans who fell victim to the Atlantic slave trade and were subjected to the Middle Passage.
 Gallum's life, however, was different from most of them.
-She was freed after serving as a bondswoman for a short period of time, marrying her former owner ― an English-born planter ― and had six children with him.
-As a widow, Gallum would ultimately end up inheriting and owning numerous enslaved individuals herself, as well as owning and operating a plantation in what was then Spanish Florida.
-Dr. Jane Landers, a historian and the leading researcher on Gallum, summarizes the life of Gallum: “Ana suffered rape and hardships on the Florida frontier, but was able to utilize legal and social resources in the Spanish world that enabled her to establish security”.
+She was freed after serving as a bondswoman for a short period, marrying her former enslaver ― an English-born planter ― and had six children with him.
+As a widow, Gallum would ultimately inherit and enslave numerous people herself, as well as own and operate a plantation in what was then Spanish Florida.
+Dr. Jane Landers, a historian and the leading researcher on Gallum, summarizes the life of Gallum: "Ana suffered rape and hardships on the Florida frontier, but was able to utilize legal and social resources in the Spanish world that enabled her to establish security".

 Early life

-There is very little known about Ana Gallum's early life due to a severe lack of documentation.
-What is known is that she was born in approximately 1755 in Senegal, Africa, where she was captured at a young age and sold to the Scottish trading firm, Panton, Leslie & Company.
+There is little known about Ana Gallum's early life due to a severe lack of documentation.
+What is known is that she was born in approximately 1755 in Senegal, Africa, where she was kidnapped at a young age and sold to the Scottish trading firm, Panton, Leslie & Company.
 Once aboard a slave ship, she survived the perilous Middle Passage journey and was brought into St. Augustine, Florida.
-Once arrived, she was sold to an English-born planter, Joseph “Job” Wiggins.
+Once she arrived, she was sold to an English-born planter, Joseph "Job" Wiggins.
 After some time together, the two married in a Protestant ceremony in 1781.
-However, because the two chose to marry outside of the Catholic Church, Spanish officials did not recognize the marriage as it was not sanctified by the Catholic church.
-Regardless, they carried on with their lives and Gallum would eventually use her marriage as a stepping stool to rise from being an average plantation worker, to become a plantation mistress.
+However, because the two chose to marry outside of the Catholic Church, Spanish officials did not recognize the marriage as the Catholic church did not sanctify it.
+Regardless, they carried on with their lives, and Gallum eventually used her marriage as a stepping stone to rise from being an average plantation worker to becoming a plantation mistress.

-The pair had six children together throughout the course of their marriage ― 4 daughters and 2 sons ― who were all born free under Spanish law.
+The pair had six children together throughout their marriage ― 4 daughters and 2 sons ― all born free under Spanish law.
 Gallum would eventually baptize all of her children in the Catholic church in 1795 and 1797, which in turn would help the children to advance further in their lives and allow them to make financially advantageous marriages under Spanish rule.
-The two remained together for another 18 years until Wiggins' death in 1797, leaving his entire estate and all property to Gallum as the rightful inheritor on the behalf of their children.
-She retained ownership of the estate, the rights of her children, a furnished plantation house, and any bondspeople who worked the property as well.
+The two remained together for another 18 years until Wiggins died in 1797, leaving his entire estate and all property to Gallum as the rightful inheritor on the behalf of their children.
+She retained ownership of the estate, the rights of her children, a furnished plantation house, and any bondspeople who worked the property.
 Thereafter, Gallum continued to run her newly acquired estate as her husband had, the only difference being that she was now the head of household, with the assistance of her eldest son Benjamin.